-A Mellon Foundation Post-Doctoral fellow and New York Foundation for the Arts fellow, Leila earned her PhD in English & Comparative Literature from Columbia University.
-Her scholarly and personal essays have appeared in McSweeney’s, North American Review, Asian American Literary Review, Aster(ix), Leonardo, Rhizome.org, Cather Studies, Utopian Studies, Hyperallergic, among other places, including American Scientist, for which she writes a regular column on artists engaging science.
-Her scholarship has received the Eugenio Battisti Award and the Arthur O. Lewis Award from the Society of Utopian Studies, and her creative projects have been supported by the Whitney Museum of Art, New Museum, Neuberger Museum of Art, M.I.T.
+A New York Foundation for the Arts fellow and Andrew C. Mellon Foundation Post-Doctoral fellow, Leila earned her PhD in English & Comparative Literature from Columbia University.
+Her scholarly and personal essays have appeared in North American Review, Asian American Literary Review, Aster(ix), Leonardo, Rhizome.org, McSweeneys.com, Cather Studies, Utopian Studies, Hyperallergic, and American Scientist.
+Her scholarship has received the Eugenio Battisti Award and the Arthur O. Lewis Award from the Society of Utopian Studies, and her creative projects have been supported by the Natinal Endowment for the Arts, Whitney Museum of Art, New Museum, Neuberger Museum of Art, M.I.T.
 Media Lab, UCLA Sci|Art Center, Bemis Center for Contemporary Arts, Center for Land Use Interpretation, Banff New Media Institute, and New York State Council on the Arts.
-Leila is currently Assistant Professor of Environmental Humanities at the University of Rochester, where she is also Founding Director of the Environmental Humanities Program.
-She has taught previously at Columbia University, Wellesley College, Colgate University, and Oneonta State College.